-Our projections of both the number of people who have some of the diseases we are targeting, as well as the subset of people with these diseases who have the potential to benefit from treatment with AK002 and any other future product candidates, are estimates.
+Our projections of both the number of people who have some of the diseases we are targeting, as well as the subset of people with these diseases who have the potential to benefit from treatment with lirentelimab (AK002) and any other future product candidates, are estimates.
 These estimates have been derived from a variety of sources, including scientific literature, surveys of clinics, physician interviews, patient foundations and market research, and may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these diseases.
 The number of patients may turn out to be lower than expected.
-Additionally, the potentially addressable patient population for AK002 and any other future product candidates may be limited or may not be amenable to treatment with AK002 and any other products, if and when approved.
-Even if we obtain significant market share for AK002 and any other products (if and when they are approved), small potential target populations for certain indications means we may never achieve profitability without obtaining market approval for additional indications.
+Additionally, the potentially addressable patient population for lirentelimab (AK002) and any other future product candidates may be limited or may not be amenable to treatment with lirentelimab (AK002) and any other products, if and when approved.
+Even if we obtain significant market share for lirentelimab (AK002) and any other products (if and when they are approved), small potential target populations for certain indications means we may never achieve profitability without obtaining market approval for additional indications.

-Our business will be impacted by our ability to advance additional product candidates beyond AK002 into clinical development and through to regulatory approval and commercialization.
-Our other product candidates are at even earlier stages of development than AK002 and may fail in development or suffer delays that adversely affect their commercial viability.
+Our business will be impacted by our ability to advance additional product candidates beyond lirentelimab (AK002) into clinical development and through to regulatory approval and commercialization.
+Our other product candidates are at even earlier stages of development than lirentelimab (AK002) and may fail in development or suffer delays that adversely affect their commercial viability.

-All of our product candidates are in the early stages of development and may fail in development or suffer delays that adversely affect their commercial viability.
+Our other product candidates are in the early stages of development and may fail in development or suffer delays that adversely affect their commercial viability.
 A product candidate can unexpectedly fail at any stage of preclinical and clinical development.
 The historical failure rate for product candidates is high due to risks relating to safety, efficacy, clinical execution, changing standards of medical care and other unpredictable variables.
 The results from preclinical testing or early clinical trials of a product candidate may not be predictive of the results that will be obtained in later-stage clinical trials of the product candidate.

-Our future operating results are dependent on our ability to successfully develop, obtain regulatory approval for, and then successfully commercialize other product candidates in addition to AK002.
-The success of any product candidates we may develop will depend on many factors, including the following:
+Our future operating results are dependent on our ability to successfully develop, obtain regulatory approval for, and then successfully commercialize other product candidates in addition to lirentelimab (AK002).
+The success of any product candidates we may develop will depend on many factors, including, among other things, the following: